bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML is a markup language used for organization and accesablilty

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: inline; is used fin order not to disrupt the flow of content and not to create a break in the page flow.
+It has no effects on height and width, and only takes up as much space as its content.

+display: block; is used for block elements like <div> and <nav> and will break the flow of the content on a new line.
+Both heigh and width can be used to adjust sizing.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis as long as no properties effecting it are in reverse

 5. Explain why git is valuable to a team of developers.

+Git is like the Google Drive/Google Docs for coders.
+Multiple people working on the same project can contribute, add features, and go back in time or to the original doc/code. contributions to the main project are called branches.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.